McLoughlin v O'Brian: Court of Appeal judgment

 The Court of Appeal rejected O'Brien's appeal, who appealed on the basis that the claim ought to be barred as a matter of public policy.
 The Court found the injury was foreseeable, and a duty of care was owed to McLoughlin.
 However, the Court of Appeal did not allow McLoughlin to recover damages.
-Stephenson L.J. held that the consequence of breach should be limited as a matter of policy.
-Griffiths L.J. held that the defendants had only a limited duty of care (e.g. only towards persons near the road who were directly affected), and that foreseeable consequences did not automatically impose a duty of care.
+Stephenson LJ held that the consequence of breach should be limited as a matter of policy.
+Griffiths LJ held that the defendants had only a limited duty of care (e.g. only towards persons near the road who were directly affected), and that foreseeable consequences did not automatically impose a duty of care.

 The Court also held that only legislature should extend the scope of liability.

 House of Lords judgment

-The House of Lords found in favour of McLoughlin, that the nervous shock suffered by McLoughlin was reasonably foreseeable and that policy considerations should not inhibit a decision in her favour.
+The House of Lords found in favour of McLoughlin by 5-0, and determined that the nervous shock suffered by McLoughlin was reasonably foreseeable and that policy considerations should not inhibit a decision in her favour.

-Lord Wilberforce delivered the leading speech, and laid out the test for recovery of damages for personal injury resulting from nervous shock.
+Lord Wilberforce delivered the leading speech and laid out the test for recovery of damages for personal injury resulting from nervous shock.
 First, a close familial relationship must exist between claimant and victim (the Court disqualified an ordinary bystander).
 Second, the claimant must be in close proximity to the accident "in both time and place"; this includes witnesses of the immediate aftermath of the accident.
 Third, and last, the shock suffered by the claimant must "come through sight or hearing of the event, or of its immediate aftermath".
 Lords Wilberforce and Scarman both noted the influence of the leading American case on this issue, Dillon v.
 Legg (1968).